Skip to content

 Retransmission Automatic (lost packets retransmitted) None (application must handle)

-UDP = IP Leakage Risk
+UDP and IP Leakage

 Before any data can be transmitted, TCP requires a three-way handshake to establish a connection.
 This negotiation synchronizes sequence numbers, agrees on window sizes, and establishes connection state on both ends.